 In its report on how intelligence-led policing reduces crime, the Bureau of Justice Assistance listed 10 steps for the successful deployment of intelligence-led policing initiatives, including problem clarity, effective intelligence and continuous assessment.
-The BJA looked at agencies of varying size and organizational and operational structure that serve as case studies law enforcement agencies can use as models for their own implementation of ILP.
+The BJA looked at agencies of varying size and organizational and operational structures that serve as case studies law enforcement agencies can use as models for their own implementation of ILP.

 Here’s a breakdown of these 10 steps, as well as some examples from the report to demonstrate how your agency can apply ILP to get ahead of crime trends in your community.

 1. Problem clarity